-8.1.
-The University offers a wide range of resources for Students and Employees, whether as Complainants or Respondents, to provide support and guidance throughout the initiation, investigation, and resolution of a report of Title IX Conduct.
+- 7.1.
+The University offers a wide range of resources for Students and Employees, whether as Complainants or Respondents, to provide support and guidance throughout the initiation, investigation, and resolution of a report of Related Misconduct.
 The University will offer reasonable supportive measures if requested and reasonably available, regardless of whether or not the event is reported to ECU Police or other law enforcement agencies and regardless of whether a complaining party desires to participate in University disciplinary proceedings or seek criminal charges.
 Supportive measures are defined as individualized services reasonably available that are non-punitive, non-disciplinary, and not unreasonably burdensome to the other party while designed to ensure equal educational access, protect safety, or deter sexual harassment.
-Supportive measures, which may be temporary or permanent, may include but are not limited to: no-contact directives, campus living modifications, transportation and parking modifications, academic modifications and support, work schedule modifications, and/or investigatory placement.
+Supportive measures, which may be temporary or permanent, may include but are not limited to: no-contact directives, campus living modifications, transportation and parking modifications, academic modifications and support, work schedule modifications, investigatory placement, administrative suspension, and suspension from employment (with or without pay). - 7.2.

-- 8.2.
 The University will maintain the privacy of any supportive measures provided under this Regulation to the extent practicable and will promptly address any violation of such measures.
-The Title IX Coordinator or designee has the discretion and responsibility to impose and/or modify any supportive measure based on all available information.
-The Title IX Coordinator or designee is available to meet with a Complainant or Respondent to address any concerns about the supportive measures. - 8.3.
+The Associate Provost for Equity or Diversity or designee has the discretion and responsibility to impose and/or modify any supportive measure based on all available information.
+Staff within the Office for Equity and Diversity is available to meet with a Complainant or Respondent to address any concerns about the supportive measures. - 7.3.
 The University will provide reasonable supportive measures to Third Parties as appropriate and available, taking into account the role of the Third Party and the nature of any contractual relationship with the University.

-9. Privacy and Confidentiality.
+8. Privacy and Confidentiality.